-The REVERB FOOTSWITCH JACK (25) is used with an auxiliary footswitch to enable the operator to defeat the reverb function of the mixer remotely.
+The REVERB FOOTSWITCH JACK (35) is used with an auxiliary footswitch to enable the operator to defeat the reverb function of the mixer remotely.

-The POWER SWITCH (28) is the type that enables the operator to easily reverse the polarity of the line (mains) cable, thus yeilding the ability to minimize hum by proper polarization of the power supply (mains) connection.
-One of the ON positions will result in the lowest hum level and/or the least noise when unbalanced high impedance microphones are used, and this position should be used.
+The POWER SWITCH (36) is the type that enables the operator to easily reverse the polarity of the line (mains) cable, thus yeilding the ability to minimize hum by proper polarization of the power supply (mains) connection.